AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/customize-workfront/create-manage-custom-forms/add-calculated-data-to-custom-form.md

 ## Calculated custom fields in multi-object custom forms {#calculated-custom-fields-in-multi-object-custom-forms}

 In a multi-object custom form, the selected object types must be compatible with all fields referenced in the form's calculated custom fields.
-If there is an incompatibility, a message alerts you to make adjustments.

 >[!INFO]
 >